J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab1/README.md

 		end if;
 	end process;

+### Software flow chart or algorithms
+The main idea of the first lab is to get the counter incrementing the display column and rows.
+This by default will give us the individual pixels on the screen where we can tell the diplay what pixels need to be white, yellow or green.
+Depending on the row and column index, we print out the different colors to the screen.

+##### Flow Chart of displaying pixels to screen
+![flow chart]
+(Images/chart1.PNG)

 ### Hardware schematic
 #### The VGA Module
 The main task is to build the VGA component for Lab1.
 This component sweeps across the display from